TijnJoosten/tijnjoosten.github.io/docs/about.md

 ## Contact Me
 If you would like to get into contact with me, the best option would be to message me on <a href="https://www.linkedin.com/in/tijnjoosten/" target="_blank">LinkedIn</a> <br>
-You can also send me an email, but I will likely think it is spam if I don't recognise your name.
+You can also send me an email, but I will likely think it is spam if I don't recognize your name.

 [back to homepage](home.md)